 The Sacre Coeur is a stunning basilica and one of the most iconic monuments in Paris.
 Originally built from contributions by Parisian Catholics, the Sacre Coeur is on the top of Montmarte hill, with lots of tourist shops for those Parisian gifts (and prints of the Mona Lisa).
 A visit here is definitely worth the climb up the hill.
 You could even save the Sacre Coeur towards the end of your trip to shop for some memorabilia you want to take home.

 10. Admire the View

-You can't come to Paris without seeing a panoramic view of the city and there's a few different places to view the city.
+You can't come to Paris without seeing a panoramic view of the city and there are a few different places to view the city.
+You can either see it during the day when the city is busy or at night when all the lights of Paris are on.
 I chose to climb the spiral staircase of the Sacre Coeur for just €6.
 There are 300 steps but the view is absolutely worth it.

 11. Pere Lachaise Cemetery

 Walking around a graveyard may seem like a strange thing to do but I can guarantee you won't be the only one doing it.
 It is one of the largest cemeteries in France and with fifteen famous people such as Jim Morrison and Edith Piaf buried here, it is definitely worth the spooky visit.
 It is huge though and very easy to get lost.
 I actually spent three hours here and left without seeing the tombstones I had come to see.

 12. Paris at Night

 Exploring Paris at night just highlights how amazing this city really is.
 If you don't fancy walking around in the evening by yourself then I recommend Discover Walks.
 Meeting at the Louvre palace, you get the chance to see a different side of the capital and walk around the truly Parisian area of Saint-Germain where the artists and intelligent people hang out.